Propellerhead Software has announced ReBirth is now available for Apple’s iPad.

 “The iPad gives us the platform we always dreamed of when we conceived ReBirth nearly fifteen years ago,” said Ernst Nathorst-Boos, CEO of Propellerhead Software.
 “Now, truly anyone can sound like a dance music hero and have a great time doing it.”

-Available from the Apple iTunes App Store, ReBirth for iPad costs $14.99 and requires iOS 3.2 or later.
+Apple iTunes App Store, ReBirth for iPad costs $14.99 and requires iOS 3.2 or later.